 National Girls and Women in Sports Day

-The MCLA Athletics department will hold their annual National Girls and Women in Sports Day celebration in February.
 Each year, the Trailblazer athletics department invites girls and women to participate in various clinics to promote sport.
-In 2014, the event will be held:
+In 2017, the event was held on Saturday, January 30th.
+Check out all the images below and the recap:

 NGWSD is celebrated in all 50 states with community-based events, award ceremonies, and activities honoring the achievements and encouraging participation of girls and women in sports.